redis/redis-doc/commands/expire.md

 set, Redis will make sure to remove the key when the specified amount of time elapsed.

-The key time to live can be updated or entierly removed using the `EXPIRE` and `PERSIST` command (or other strictly related commands).
+The key time to live can be updated or entirely removed using the `EXPIRE` and `PERSIST` command (or other strictly related commands).

 ## Expire accuracy